 From ancient and epic works of art, architecture and cuisine, to the mesmerising spirituality and religion on the island, we’ve put together all of the fab things to see and do in this tropical paradise that’ll give you some insight into the day-to-day life of the Balinese.
 Whether you want to dig a little deeper into Bali’s wonderful history, values and beliefs, or you want to learn a thing or two about Balinese food, dance and art – culture vultures, this one’s for you… Welcome to the Island of the Gods!

-Get a Taster of Balinese Tradition at a Cultural Evening
+1. Get a taster of Balinese traditions at a Cultural Evening

 With its wild, wonderful and otherworldly traditions, Balinese culture might seem a little daunting to a first-timer.
 So to ease you into this magical world, get a taster of Balinese culture at a Cultural Evening, where music, art, food and dance collide.
 Our fave is at Hotel Tugu – one of Bali’s first and only wholly Indonesian luxury hotels that’s dedicated to showcasing local culture.
 The Cultural Evening takes place every Thursday night, featuring an awesome dance performance and Balinese dinner to revive and preserve almost-forgotten stories from the past, interpreted through traditional dances, music and costumes.
 Right in front of your dining table, mesmerising dancers and performers take to the stage whilst an enormous boat-like platter of traditional recipes are served, featuring all of our favourite Balinese staples like ayam betutu, lawar and plenty of spicy sambal – yum!
 It’s a fun and totally delicious evening presenting genuine Balinese culture at its best, wrapped up in an authentic Balinese atmosphere – perfect!